User Feedback: Top Tips for Product Developers

 - 5 paying customers really need feature B

-You can give your existing customers an easy, in-app way to submit feedback (via a widget, Intercom, or other third-party tool).
-This will help you understand their needs better.
+You can give your existing customers an easy, in-app way to collect customer feedback – such as via a feedback widget, Intercom, or another third-party tool – which will help you understand their needs better and start collecting feedback from the people who use your product every day.

 2. Potential customers